-3. Delegation.
+Delegation.
 For any reason it deems appropriate, the Board may delegate any power or duty to any Director or officer, including to the President/CEO or his or her staff designee, but no Director or officer will execute, acknowledge or verify any document or instrument in more than one capacity.

 4. Compensation.
-No compensation will be paid to the Directors for services performed by them for the Corporation as Directors.
-Directors may be reimbursed for expenses incurred when traveling on official business of the Corporation if approved in advance by the Chairperson of the Board.
-Such reimbursement must conform to the Corporation's established travel policy.
+No compensation will be paid to the Directors for services performed by them for CSCF as Directors.
+Directors may be reimbursed for expenses incurred when traveling on official business of CSCF if approved in advance by the Chairperson of the Board.
+Such reimbursement must conform to CSCF's established travel policy.

-- 5. Duties of the Chairperson.
-The Chairperson shall: - a. preside at all meetings of the Board and determine the agenda for all Board meetings in consultation with the President/CEO; - b. make all committee appointments other than the officers elected under Section 1 of this Article; - c. be a member ex-officio of all committees with the exception of the Executive Committee, for which the Chairperson may opt to serve either as committee chair or as a regular committee member; and - d. perform all other duties assigned to the Chairperson under these Bylaws and those usually pertaining to the office of Chairperson. - 6.
-Duties of the Vice Chairperson: The Vice Chairperson shall: - a. preside at all meetings of the Board in the absence of the Chairperson; - b. be a member of the Executive Committee; - c. assist the Chairperson, when requested, in the performance of the Chairperson's duties; and - d. perform all such other duties usually pertaining to the office of Vice Chairperson, including acting as the Chairperson during the absence or disability of the Chairperson. - 7.
-Duties of the Treasurer.
-The Treasurer will: - a. oversee the custody of all funds and securities of the Corporation and the collection of interest thereon;
+Duties of the Chairperson.
+The Chairperson must be a business representative and shall:

+- preside at all meetings of the Board and determine the agenda for all Board meetings in consultation with the President/CEO; - make all committee appointments other than the officers elected under Section 1 of this Article; - c. be a member ex-officio of all committees with the exception of the Executive Committee, for which the Chairperson may opt to serve either as committee chair or as a regular committee member; and - d. perform all other duties assigned to the Chairperson under these Bylaws and those usually pertaining to the office of Chairperson.

+Duties of the Vice Chairperson.
+The Vice Chairperson must be a business representative and shall:

+- a. preside at all meetings of the Board in the absence of the Chairperson; - b. be a member of the Executive Committee; - c. assist the Chairperson, when requested, in the performance of the Chairperson's duties; and - d. perform all such other duties usually pertaining to the office of Vice Chairperson, including acting as the Chairperson during the absence or disability of the Chairperson.

-- b. oversee the accounts of the Corporation and report thereon at each regular meeting of the Board of Directors; - c. make a report at each meeting of the Board of Directors and special reports when requested; - d. oversee the preparation and filing of reports and returns required by all governmental agencies; and - e. serve as Chairperson of the Finance Committee. - 8.
+- 7. Duties of the Treasurer.
+The Treasurer will: - oversee the custody of all funds and securities of CSCF and the collection of interest thereon; - oversee the accounts of CSCF and report thereon at each regular meeting of the Board of Directors; - make a report at each meeting of the Board of Directors and special reports when requested; - d. oversee the preparation and filing of reports and returns required by all governmental agencies; and - e. serve as Chairperson of the Finance Committee. - 8.
 Duties of the Secretary.
-The Secretary will: - a. ensure that minutes of each meeting are recorded; - b. be responsible for advising the Board of Directors of omissions and corrections to the minutes; - c. ensure that copies of the minutes are timely transmitted to all members of the Board of Directors; - d. ensure that all meetings are noticed as required by statute, these Bylaws or regulations; - e. ensure that attendance is recorded at meetings; - f. ensure that committee reports are maintained; - g. ensure that the record books of the Corporation are properly maintained; and - h. perform such other duties as may be delegated by the Board of Directors.
+The Secretary will: - a. ensure that minutes of each meeting are recorded; - be responsible for advising the Board of Directors of omissions and corrections to the minutes; - ensure that copies of the minutes are timely transmitted to all members of the Board of Directors; - ensure that all meetings are noticed as required by statute, these Bylaws or regulations; - e. ensure that attendance is recorded at meetings; - f. ensure that committee reports are maintained; - g. ensure that the record books of CSCF are properly maintained; and - h. perform such other duties as may be delegated by the Board of Directors.